 Faced with the decision of whether to maintain independent standalone applications or integrate all the systems together, most businesses opt to go with the second option.
 It saves time, resources, and dramatically improves speed of delivery.

 If you are in the knowledge business, the need for aggregating files, folders, and archives has never been as challenging as it is today.
 Every day, your archive of valuable information increases and the need to locate it whenever the need arises helps your business remain competitive.
-Chat apps, wikis, blogs, and discussion forums are a valuable knowledge base and most employees use them to store literally everything they need.
+Chat apps, instant messaging, wikis, blogs, and discussion forums are valuable knowledge management tools and most employees use them to store literally everything they need.

 Being able to search content authored by the internal team is key to improving productivity.
-Online collaboration tools are well-suited to deliver this capability.
+The best collaboration tools are well-suited to deliver this capability.

 Innovation is stalling.

 At a time when innovative companies are challenging paradigms that have existed for decades, you can’t afford to play the catch-up game.
 Encouraging innovation from within is one way to stay ahead of the pack.
-For innovation to take place, you need a platform that encourages idea sharing and online collaboration tools are key to achieving this.
+For innovation to take place, you need a platform that encourages idea sharing and collaboration software is key to achieving this.

 Most companies have decades of experience tucked away among workers.
 Some of these workers may have been with the company for years or decades.
 Their experience and knowledge is invaluable in helping you craft the next phase of your business.
 How do you tap into this vast resource of knowledge and encourage the sharing of ideas?

 Social platforms where employees engage and interact can help monitor, collect, and act on conversations taking place across a company intranet.

 Experienced employees know what customer care tactics work, what competitors are doing, and what has worked in the past… or potential ideas that could transform a company.
 This knowledge cannot be collected in board rooms.
 It takes time and requires continuous engagement before they can feel free to express their ideas and views.